webbycrown/kiaweds-statamic-theme/content/collections/our_events/engagement.md

     content:
       -
         type: text
         text: 'From elegant décor and personalized styling to seamless coordination, every detail is curated with care.
-We help create an ambiance full of romance, joy, and celebration—so you can focus on creating memories with your loved ones.'
+We help create an ambiance full of romance, joy, and celebration so you can focus on creating memories with your loved ones.'
   -
     type: paragraph
     content: